apache/openwhisk/docs/actions-python.md

 #
 -->

-## Creating Python actions
+## Creating and invoking Python actions

-The process of creating Python actions is similar to that of JavaScript actions.
-The following sections guide you through creating and invoking a single Python action, and packaging your actions in zip files.
+The process of creating Python actions is similar to that of [other actions](actions.md#the-basics).
+The following sections guide you through creating and invoking a single Python action, and demonstrate how to bundle multiple Python files and third party dependencies.

-### Creating and invoking a Python action

-An action is simply a top-level Python function.
+An example action Python action is simply a top-level function.
 For example, create a file called `hello.py` with the following source code:

 ```python
 def main(args):